cauwt/articles/index_matrix_en.md

 Currently, a common abstract model for internet business is "Persons, Items and Fields".
 That means Users, Products and Scenarios as we talked usually.
 A more simple explanation is who uses which product in which scenario.
 There are different combination patterns for different business models.

-Taking Didi as an example: what persons (passengers) in which fields (terminals such as Native, Weixin and Alipay) uses which items (business lines such as Express/Special) on our platfom.
+Taking Didi as an example: what persons (passengers) in which fields (terminals such as Native, Weixin and Alipay) uses which items (business lines such as Express/Special) on our platform.

 ##### 3.3.1 Perspective of Persons